La Escuela Argentina de Los Angeles was established on April 9, 1983, for the purpose of offering classes to children of Argentinean and Latin

 The inaugural ceremony included many guests, consisting of representatives of scholastic authorities of Los Angeles, Consul Generals of various Latin American countries, Argentine institutions, parents of the students and 90 students who had begun attendance at the school, which was the only one of its kind in the western region of the United States of America, that would formally educate children on Latin American culture.

-In 1986, three years after its opening in San Marino High School, and by formal invitation from the University of Southern California (USC), through their Vice President, Dr. Samuel Mark, La Escuela Argentina de Los Angeles moved; and continues its education at: John Tracy Clinic (JTC), 806 W. Adams Blvd., Los Angeles, CA 90007
+In 1986, three years after its opening in San Marino High School, and by formal invitation from the University of Southern California (USC), through their Vice President, Dr. Samuel Mark, La Escuela Argentina de Los Angeles moved to John Tracy Clinic; and continues its education at: Foothill Oaks Academy, 822 Bradbourne Ave.
+Duarte, CA 91010.

 In 1987, La Escuela Argentina de Los Angeles was officially recognized by the Argentinean Board of Education which signified that from such date all scholastic titles and certificates awarded by the school to its students would be recognized by the Argentine school systems and by other Hispanic countries.